stoyantodorovbg/laravel-api-client/README.md

     ],
 ```

-These configurations can be overridden through ApiClient setters:
+These configurations can be overridden through HttpClient setters:
 ```php
 $apiClient->fireEventOnSuccess(false);
 ```

 ## API Reference
-### ApiClientInterface
+### HttpClientInterface
 ```php
     /**
      * Base configuration for PendingRequest